4 Ways to Use Flash Fill in Excel to Extract, Combine, Clean or Format Data

 If the data is not consistent, try the above method by entering three values.

-4. Using Flash Fill with a Smart Tag
+4. Flash Fill using a Smart Tag

-2. Enter the value you want to extract, combine, clean or format (such as the first name from a cell in the same row in a column to the left).
+2. Enter the example you want to extract, combine, clean or format (such as the first name from a cell in the same row in a column to the left).
 Flash Fill is case sensitive so enter the data in the desired case.

 3. Press Enter.